NU-Digital-Cultures/Trout/README.md

 ## Technical challenges
 We found that geospatial data can be rather limited in terms of accuracy of area boundaries, however we felt this was not a point of contention given the similarly broad and loose nature of our app submissions process; submissions just needed to be roughly organised per area for the purposes of clear visual understanding.

+Furthermore, the submission process requires a server to receive and manage the data within the app which is hard to achieve and replicate with the knowledge in coding we have right now.
+Realistically this would be done through a combination of javascript and php, and hosted on a website which mobile users can either visit via their search engine so updates can be done easily.
+However, at this current stage the best option without developing a php page will be to manually collect survey data with word of mouth and manual update.
 <br>

 ## Design challenges